 I wanted a large tree off to one side of the painting, which is a common element in many Hudson River School paintings.
 Not satisfied with any of the photographed trees from our road trip I turned to the Internet for reference material.
-During my search I came across a wonderful set of trees in an old Victorian engraving.
-Using digital image editing software (Adobe Photodeluxe) I cut away unwanted areas from the engraving image and merged the two images into this composite.
+During my search I came across a beautiful set of trees in an old Victorian engraving.
+Using digital image editing software (Adobe Photodeluxe), I cut away unwanted areas from the engraving image and merged the two images into this composite.

 - Support: Stretched Fine Linen (Oil Primed)

 - Size: 16 x 20 inch

 Winsor & Newton 'Artist Oils' Professional Grade Oil Paints

 (Ivory Black, Titanium White, Corelian Blue, Sap Green Naples Yellow, Raw Sienna, Burnt Sienna, and Vandyke Brown)